 Mail you expect to receive could have been moved to another folder rather than finding it in your inbox (i.e. bulk or spam could be in your Junk Folder).
 Also, look to see if you have any inbox rules in effect that would have moved them to another location or performed an action on them (i.e. delete).
-Microsoft also has features to help clean up your inbox by moving mail for you to other folders, check to see if you have a clutter and if mail is appearing in there, we recommend you disable Clutter (see FAQ item on Clutter/Focused Inbox).
+Microsoft also has features to help clean up your inbox by moving mail for you to other folders, check to see if you have clutter of focused inbox enabled and if mail is appearing in there, we recommend you disable Clutter (see FAQ item on Clutter/Focused Inbox).

 Add senders you wish to receive email from to your safe sender list so that mail from those senders is not classified as spam.
 Remember to check your block list to make sure email addresses are not in your block list.
 Once the user is in your safe senders list, have them resend the email to see if you receive it.
 Read the precautions about adding email addresses to your Safe Senders list as you can receive spoofed email from others pretending to be users on your Safe Senders list.

 Remember to think about the malware protections if the expected email contained an attachment.
 The email could be delayed or the attachment could have been blocked due to inherit risk with the attachment type.